microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 available for matrices with `MatrixUse::Accumulator` use.
 The `RWByteAddressBuffer` overload is available for all matrix scopes, while the `groupshared` overload is only available for `Wave` scope matrices.

+For overloads operating on device memory (`RWByteAddressBuffer`), the address of the first element of the matrix (base address of the resource + the offset) must be 64-byte aligned.

 When accumulating to `RWByteAddressBuffer` objects, the accumulation is performed on the component type of the matrix object.
 When accumulating to